alinnman/celestial-navigation/DEVELOPMENT.md

 * Python cache files
 * Jupyter temp files
 * Test scripts (anything with a name beginning with <tt>testing</tt>)
-* HTML and JSON files (these are produces as map output by Folium)
+* HTML and JSON files (these are produced as map output by Folium)

 You may of course edit the git ignore file to adjust to your needs.